msunardi/jeevesrobot/src/vision/Kinect_PeopleFollowing_ROS/kinect_nav_goal_listener/_kinect_nav_goal_listener_README_.txt

 2014.12.18
-kinect_nav_goal_listener.cpp has not been tested on actual robot.
+kinect_nav_goal_listener.cpp has been tested on actual robot.
-File has been placed in repository for:
-1. backup purposes
-2. in case anyone want to see how the robot is going to follow people.

-Actual robot tests will be conducted as soon as lab card-key access access is restored by the ECE department.
+After catkin_make-ing detector_markers_array_listener and kinect_nav_goal_listener,
+run People Following nodes by executing run_ros_no_roscore_no_gui.sh script which is located in this directory.